MrShark/scifi_terrain/bunkers/README.md

 # Pillbox.svg
 A one man bunker.
 You need, 1 roof, 1 floor, 6 sides (can be any combination of doors, walls and slots).
 It is also posible to add a roof overlay or an actual door.
+You will need to trim the edges of the walls to an angle to make them fit.